 The grant must only be used for the services and/or equipment specified in your approval letter.
 Any changes you would like to make to services and equipment that have been approved as well as any requests for additional funds must be submitted through your disability advisor.
 To ensure academic integrity and to avoid conflicts of interest, service providers funded through the grant cannot be related to the student.
 Examples of persons that cannot be service providers for the grant include the student’s parent(s), step-parent(s), sibling(s), aunt(s), uncle(s), etc. Other service providers who have a close personal relationship with the student may also be considered to be a conflict of interest (e.g., neighbour, close family friend, etc.).
 Disability Officers/Advisors for Students with Disabilities are asked to use their professional judgement when approving service providers who have a close personal relationship with the student.

-Please send the receipts for the approved items you purchased directly to the Student Service Centre, Ministry of Advanced Education.
+Please send copies of the receipts for the approved items you purchased directly to the Student Service Centre, Ministry of Advanced Education either through the "uploader feature" in the Student Portal or by mail to the address below.

 Important: Future grant applications will not be approved if there are any receipts that have not yet been submitted from previous grants.
 Any unused portion of the grant must be refunded to the Student Service Centre, Ministry of Advanced Education.
 Payment methods include cheque or money order, made payable to the Student Aid Fund or by debit card at the Regina office only.